yandex-load/volta/README.md

 sync:
   search_interval: 30
 ```
-This config creates test with `VoltaBox500Hz` at `/dev/cu.wchusbserial1420` and android phone id `01e345da733a4764`, starts to collect and process data from VoltaBox and Phone.
+This config creates a test with `VoltaBox500Hz` at `/dev/cu.wchusbserial1420` and android phone id `01e345da733a4764`, then starts to collect and process data from VoltaBox and the phone.

-If you want to stop the test, press `Ctrl+C` or send `SIGTERM` to process.
+If you want to stop the test, press `Ctrl+C` or send `SIGTERM` to the process.

 ## Core as python module
-Also, if you want to control test execution or integrate Volta with your CI, you can use Core as python library.
+Also, if you want to control test execution or integrate Volta into your CI, you can use Core as python library.

 Sample usage:
 ```python